karen-firmo/Karen-Firmo/README.md

 ## About me 🙋‍♀️

-- 🌱 I am always expanding my knowledge in JavaScript, Vue, Flutter, React and NodeJS, GIT
+- 🌱 I'm always expanding my knowledge in JavaScript, Vue, Flutter, React and NodeJS, GIT

 - 👯 I'm looking to collaborate on social impact projects